dmarshNAIT/dmarshNAIT.github.io/COMP1017_html.markdown

 	+ Item 3

 ### In-line elements
-Inline elements do not start a new line and only take up as much width as necessary.
+Inline elements do not start a new line and only take up as much width as necessary (this means we can't set their height or width; and we don't have much control over their margins).
 Some we've learned are:
 + The anchor tag (`<a>`) is how we create links.
 This is what it looks like in HTML:
 	```html
 	<a href="https://www.instagram.com/maimee.the.chihuahua/">Maimee's page</a>